MicrosoftDocs/VBA-Docs/api/Publisher.WebCommandButton.ActionURL.md

 ## Remarks

-The default value for the  **ActionURL** property is "https://example.microsoft.com/~user/ispscript.cgi".
-This property is ignored for Reset command buttons.
+The default value for the **ActionURL** property is `https://example.microsoft.com/~user/ispscript.cgi`.
+This property is ignored for **Reset** command buttons.

 ## Example

-This example creates a Web form Submit command button and sets the script path and file name to run when a user clicks the button.
+This example creates a web form **Submit** command button and sets the script path and file name to run when a user chooses the button.

 ```vb
 Sub CreateActionWebButton()